objektwerks/recipes/hot.sauce.md

 Blend
 -----
-1. Place roasted peppers in blender.
+1. Add roasted peppers to blender.
-2. Add vinegar.
+2. Add vinegar to blender.
 3. Blend to desired consistency, adding vinegar as required.

 Bottle